Degenerative Spine Disorders

 • Physiotherapy and lifestyle changes

-• Alternative management of pain control including acupuncture, facet joint block, nerve root block and denervation of facet joints
+• Alternative pain management techniques including acupuncture, facet joint block, nerve root block and denervation of facet joints

 Surgical intervention

-• Spinal instrumentation of correction of spinal alignment and decompression
+• Spinal instrumentation for correction of spinal alignment and decompression

 • A spinal implant for long-standing back pain

-A discectomy is carried out to remove the herniated disc to relieve the pressure on the nerve root or spinal cord.
-Often, it is carried out via a minimally invasive approach, called an MIS microdiscectomy, where small incisions with a narrow space are made under a microscope or endoscope and the disc causing pressure over the nerve or spinal are removed.
+A discectomy is performed to remove the herniated disc, relieving pressure on the nerve root or spinal cord.
+Often, it is carried out via a minimally invasive surgery, called an MIS microdiscectomy, in which small incisions with a narrow space are made under a microscope or endoscope and the disc placing pressure on the nerve or spinal cord is removed.

-It is a very short procedure with less damage to the surrounding tissues with minimal pain at the operative site.
-The patient can ambulate immediately after the procedure and may go home on the day of the surgery or stay in the hospital overnight.
+It is a very short procedure with less damage to the surrounding tissues and minimal pain at the operative site.
+The patient can ambulate immediately after the procedure and may go home on the same day or stay overnight in the hospital.

 This is a surgical procedure that creates more space for the nerve roots at their exits or spinal cord.
-This procedure helps relieve pressure caused by the thick ligaments or bony spurs due to degenerative changes in the spine.
+It relieves pressure resulting from thick ligaments or bony spurs formed due to spinal degeneration.

-Decompression alone can help to lower spinal canal pressure in the spinal cord and improve spinal blood supply, relieving inflammation and congestion in the spinal cord.
+Decompression can minimise spinal canal pressure and enhance spinal blood circulation, reducing inflammation and congestion in the spinal cord.
 This, in turn, relieves pain in the lower area of the spine and along the nerve roots in the legs.

 Instrumentation

 This is a post-decompression surgical procedure in which specific metal implants (screws or rods with artificial discs) are inserted to reinforce the stability of the affected spinal area.
-Stability of the spine is important for the spine’s alignment and subsequent early mobilisation of patients after surgery.
+The stability of the spine is critical for proper spine alignment and subsequent early mobilisation of patients after surgery.

 Summary

-Degenerative spinal nerve disorders are the most common age-related condition associated with nerve pain and numbness in the affected areas.
-These are related to loss of spinal alignment which causes further damage to the nerve roots and spinal cords when handling heavy objects, walking, bending, and twisting.
+Degenerative spinal nerve disorders are the most common age-related ailment causing nerve pain and numbness in the affected areas.
+They are associated with the loss of spinal alignment, which results in more damage to the nerve roots and spinal cords when handling heavy objects, walking, bending, and twisting.

 Dr Sein Lwin Author